 spent her last 30 years raising Herdwick sheep.
 In the Lake District,

-Potter's marriage was happy.
-She continued the life she loved best – as a conservationist, landowner, solicitor's wife, and farmer.
-A few years before Potter died, she wrote in a letter to a friend, that "I am exceedingly sorry for my husband.
-You may have noticed I am the stronger half of the pair..."
-Potter told her husband little about her life before her marriage.
-Her literary work deteriorated with her eyesight after 1918, diminishing gradually by 1930s.
+Potter's literary work deteriorated with her eyesight after 1918, diminishing gradually by 1930s.
 Tale of Little Pig Robinson was the only story of note to appear in her declining years.
 The Fairy Caravan (1929), written for American publication only, did not appear in England until 1952.

 Potter died in Sawrey, Lancashire on December 22, 1943.
 She was cremated in Blackpool and her ashes were scattered somewhere on the fells above Near Sawrey.
 Potter's home in the Lake District is open to the public.
 She left several thousand acres of land, including Hill Top Farm, the setting of several of her books, to the National Trust.
 Her journal, which she kept from the age of fifteen and which was written in minuscule handwriting and elaborated code, was deciphered by Leslie Linder and published in 1964.
 From 1992 to 1995 an animated series based on Potter's characters was broadcasted every Christmas and Easter around the world.
 The Tale of Kitty-in-Boots, unfinished at the time of her death, was published in 2016 by Frederick Warne & Co.

-For further reading: The Tale of Beatrix Potter by Margaret Lane (1946); Beatrix Potter by Marcus Crouch (1960); The Magic Years of Beatrix Potter by Margaret Lane (1978); Cousin Beatie by Ulla Hyde Parker (1981); Beatrix Potter: Artist, Storyteller and Countrywoman by Judy Taylor (1986); Beatrix Potter by Ruth MacDonaldson (1986); Beatrix Potter's Derwentwater by Wynne Bartlett and Joyce Irene Whalley (1988); Beatrix Potter: The Story of the Creator of Peter Rabbit by Elizabeth Buchan, Beatrix Potter (1998); Beatrix Potter to Harry Potter: Portraits of Children's Writers by Julia Eccleshare (2002); Beatrix Potter: Writing in Code by M. Daphne Kutzer, Jack Zipes (2002); Beatrix Potter: A Life in Nature by Linda Lear (2008); At Home with Beatrix Potter: The Creator of Peter Rabbit by Susan Denyer (2009) - Note: the ballet film Tales of Beatrix Potter (1971), directed by Reginald Mills, is one of the most succesfull films of its kind.
+For further reading: The Tale of Beatrix Potter by Margaret Lane (1946); Beatrix Potter by Marcus Crouch (1960); The Magic Years of Beatrix Potter by Margaret Lane (1978); Cousin Beatie by Ulla Hyde Parker (1981); Beatrix Potter: Artist, Storyteller and Countrywoman by Judy Taylor (1986); Beatrix Potter by Ruth MacDonaldson (1986); Beatrix Potter's Derwentwater by Wynne Bartlett and Joyce Irene Whalley (1988); Beatrix Potter: The Story of the Creator of Peter Rabbit by Elizabeth Buchan, Beatrix Potter (1998); Beatrix Potter to Harry Potter: Portraits of Children's Writers by Julia Eccleshare (2002); Beatrix Potter: Writing in Code by M. Daphne Kutzer, Jack Zipes (2002); Beatrix Potter: A Life in Nature by Linda Lear (2008); At Home with Beatrix Potter: The Creator of Peter Rabbit by Susan Denyer (2009); Over the Hills and Far Away: the Life of Beatrix Potter by Matthew Dennison (2016); Rebirth in the Life and Works of Beatrix Potter by Richard Tuerk (2020) - Note: the ballet film Tales of Beatrix Potter (1971), directed by Reginald Mills, is one of the most succesfull films of its kind.
 Bryan Talbot's graphic novel The Tale of One Bad Rat (1995) used Potter's settings.
 Talking animals: see Kenneth Grahame, Rudyard Kipling.
 See also: Richard Scarry, who admired the books of Potter